MicrosoftDocs/cpp-docs/docs/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 - A detailed description of the problem you encountered.

-- A 'repro'—source code that demonstrates the problem.
+- A 'repro': source code that demonstrates the problem.

 Read on to learn more about the specific information we need and where you can find it.